Allan-pixe/Cluster_Analysis/README.md

 # Cluster_Analysis
-R code for Cluster Analysis- for example, can use code for cluster analysis of products sold.
+R code for cluster analysis using k-means clustering.
+As an example, you can use this code for cluster analysis of products sold.